pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

-# A Guide for the BLXed
+# RDDL implementation of the van den Berg - Lin - Xi (BLX) model

-The goal of this document is to describe the BLX traffic model, as well as some of the important and subtle details of its implementation in the RDDL language.
+The goal of this document is to describe the BLX traffic model, and to explain some of the details of its implementation in the RDDL language.

 The document is structured as follows.
-The first section will describe the BLX model in general terms, discuss the issue of how vehicle flow propagation is implemented in RDDL, and discuss linear blending of incoming flows.
-The second section will discuss the difference between so-called "Simple" and "Complex" phasing schemes.
-The final section will describe how to use the instance file generator to create a grid network and run the instance as a RDDLEnv using pyRDDLGym.
+The first section describes the BLX model in general terms.

-(What's with the title?
-The title is a play on "A Guide for the Perplexed", a work of philosophy by Maimonides.
+The second section discusses how vehicle flow propagation is implemented in RDDL, and discusses linear blending of incoming flows.
+The third section discusses the difference between "Simple" and "Complex" phasing schemes.
-The author apologizes for the pun, but it seemed too good to pass up :))
+The final section describes how to use the instance file generator to create a grid network and run the instance as a RDDLEnv using pyRDDLGym.

-## The van den Berg - Lin - Xi (BLX) model
+## BLX model
 A link is a piece of road connecting two intersections or connecting an intersection to the boundary of the traffic network.
 If we think of the traffic network as a directed graph, "link" is another name for a directed edge.
 Each link may have several incoming turns from other links, and several outgoing turns to other links.
-Each turn has some number of incoming lanes, which affects its saturation flow rate, i.e. the highest rate at which the turn can drain traffic (for simplicity we assume that the number of lanes does not change throughout the link).
+Each turn has some number of incoming lanes, which affects the saturation flow rate of the turn, i.e. the highest rate at which the turn can drain traffic (for simplicity we assume that the number of lanes does not change throughout the link).
 The number of lanes on the link is equal to the sum of the number of lanes over all of its outgoing turns.

 The van den Berg - Lin - Xi (BLX) model is a traffic flow model that strikes a good balance between simplicity and detail.
 The model operates in discrete time-steps of equal duration (although in principle the duration